CKs-Technology-News/PrivacyTools/README.md

 - [Givero](https://www.givero.com/) – Donates a large part of it’s gross revenue to Non-Profit organizations.
 - [Goopt](https://github.com/jokenox/Goopt) – Search Engine for a Procedural Simulation of the Web with GPT-3.
 - [Marginalia](https://search.marginalia.nu/) – An independent DIY search engine that focuses on non-commercial content, and attempts to show you sites you perhaps weren't aware of in favor of the sort of sites you probably already knew existed. - **controversial**
 - [MetaGer](https://metager.org/) – Search engine project from the registered nonprofit organization SUMA E.V. in Germany.
-There is an .de and .org domain, one is for german and the .org domain is for english results.
+There is an .de and .org domain, one is for german and the .org domain is for english results. .
+MetaGer's source code was released on [Gitlab](https://gitlab.metager.de/open-source/MetaGer) at the 16th of August 2016 and back in February 2014 they added a [Tor Instance](Tor https://www.instanceb7cxf4dkdsko6ah2.onion/tor/).
     - [Gigablast](http://gigablast.com/) – A search provider focused on privacy and one of only a handful of search engines in the US that maintains its own index of over a billion pages.
 - [Okeano](https://okeano.com/) – Claims to not store any [identifiable information](https://okeano.com/privacy).
 - [Qdrant](https://qdrant.tech/) – Vector Search Engine.